katelloyd83/sound-fundamentals/modules/week-7/_posts/2014-06-01-install-vsts.md

 topic: Install 3rd Party VSTs
 ---

-Reaper, as with most DAWs is a complex, capable, and overwhelming powerful tool for working with audio.
+Reaper, as with most DAWs is a complex, capable, and overwhelmingly powerful tool for working with audio.
 We have not even began to scratch the surface of what it is capable of.

 Yet, even with this powerful tool, there are reasons to extend and add to its capabilities.
 Reaper, as with all modern DAWs, can "host" external plug-ins.
 As you learned earlier, a plug-in is a separate software program that runs from within a DAW.
-One of the strengths of this architecture, is that it allows for users to add 3rd party plug-ins to the DAWs, thereby creating additional opportunities for creativity.
+One of the strengths of this architecture is that it allows for users to add 3rd party plug-ins to the DAWs, thereby creating additional opportunities for creativity.

 ## Plug-In Formats

 A plug-in, as with a video file, word document, etc. can be one of a few different types.
 Likewise, certain DAWs have the ability host only certain types of plug-ins.
 This is due to issues such as optimization and system architecture, as well as issues such as licensing fees for various plug-in formats.

 Reaper has the ability to host VST-based plug-ins.
-VST stands for [Virtual Studio Technology](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) and was originally a plug-in format developed Steinburg Media Technologies, makers of music and sound software and hardware.
+VST stands for [Virtual Studio Technology](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) and was originally a plug-in format developed by Steinburg Media Technologies, makers of music and sound software and hardware.
 So, any plug-in that has a VST version and can run on your operating system can be added to Reaper.

 **{ NOTE: }** There are two types of VST plug-ins you may run across, _VST_ and _VST3_.